ConquerorCletus/my_config/README.md

 1. You would be able to use autocompletion in C, Python and your text files.
 2. You can hve your terminal with the press of F6.
 3. With ctrl+t you can toggle you file panel/nerdtree.
-4. You can automatically wrap your codes.
+4. You can automatically wrap your codes.i.e autoclosing parenthesis and bracket.
 5. You can see git changes on your file due to the git integration.
 6. You have access to Variety of colorschemes and also have number displayed and mouse enabled, you paste by shift+right click.
-7. You can move lines of code by selecting and pressing j or k on your keyboard to move down or up.
+7. You can move lines of code by selecting and pressing alt + j,k,h on your keyboard to move down or up.
 8. You coding errors would be indicated, there is a syntax/error checker.
+9. Comments lines of codes or scripts with typing "gc" in nvim command mode

 These are some features i can remember, I install plugins and map keys to make it easier for me to use but you would like my Configuration.
+I also did a fairly good job commenting what each plugin does, and group block of configuration together for easier understanding.
+That way you can easily install or uninstall whichever plugins you want to.

 # How to install VIM Plug
+Run the command below on your terminal:
 ###
     curl -fLo ~/.config/nvim/autoload/plug.vim --create-dirs \
         https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim